Here are the step by step instructions for using Silhouette Studio to Print and Cut.

 I sure hope this helps someone out.
 It took me a while to figure out what I was doing wrong.

-Art Impressions Under the Globe Challenge
+Art Impressions Teeny Tiny Challenge

 -